How do credit cards work?

 Key takeaways: How credit cards work

-Understanding how credit cards work could help as you decide whether a credit card is right for you.
+Understanding how credit cards work could help you decide whether a credit card is right for you.